-The Chair of Trustees, will be responsible for acting as the case manager for allegations relating to the CEO.
+Trustee Safeguarding lead (or the Chair of Trustees if not available will be responsible for acting as the case manager for allegations relating to the CEO.

 The CEO, will be responsible for acting as the case manager for allegations, unless the allegation relates to them or there would be a conflict of interest if they were the case manager.